s3lven/kendo-brackets/README.md

 A tournament bracket tracker web application edsigned for managing and viewing live updates of various tournaments in real-time.
 Users can create and manage different types of brackets, track progress, and share brackets with others through a unique URL.

+Update (12/14): I've recently come back to this project and will be moving this to a different repo!

 ## Current Features